-The Erie School District will administer the 2019-2020 Winter Keystone exams from December 2nd to December 13th.
-The assessments will be given to students who were enrolled in Algebra I, Literature, and Biology that still need to take the exam.
-Keystone test administration is mandated for all school districts within the Commonwealth.
-These assessments have been designed by the Pennsylvania Department of Education to help determine the agreement of district curriculum with state standards.
+The Erie School District will administer the 2020-2021 Winter Keystone exams from January 4th to February 19th.
+The assessments will be offered to students who were enrolled in Algebra I, Literature, and Biology that still need to take the exam.
+Keystone test administration is mandated for all school districts within the Commonwealth and has been included as a pathway to graduation.
+The assessments have been designed by the Pennsylvania Department of Education to help determine the agreement of district curriculum with state standards.
+Testing as close to the end of the course as possible would be beneficial to the students.
 Students taking the state assessments will receive individual score reports.
 Your child's results will be distributed to you and the principal.
 The state will not receive any reports with individual names included.